Important Note: Noah is no longer in business. For other options, check out the best home equity sharing companies.

 There are several home equity sharing companies out there, so it’s important to look at customer reviews and ratings when choosing who to go with.

 Generally speaking, Noah has very good reviews from homeowners who have used the service.
 The company has 5 out of 5 stars with the Better Business Bureau and has had just two complaints in the last three years.
-On Trustpilot, a whopping 89% of reviews say their experience was either “excellent” or “great.”
+On Trustpilot, 89% of reviews say their experience was either “excellent” or “great.”

 |Better Business Bureau (BBB)||5 out of 5|